kateisprettydamngreat/Magicite-Rewritten/README.md

 ## Community

-We have a discord! https://discord.gg/bcHxcJdF5
+We have a discord! https://discord.gg/kbWqfZU
-(dm k8rgrl on discord if invite expires)

 ## Cross-Promotion: Scourgefall

 If you are here, you likely enjoyed the Magicite formula.
 We recommend that you also check out our friends over at the Scourgefall project!
-They are doing a truly new project from the ground up using a similar formal to the original.
+They are doing a truly new project from the ground up using a similar formula to the original.
 Find their discord at: https://discord.gg/x7C3yNBUH8

 # For deephaven!